Kitematic user guide

 Estimated reading time: 7 minutes

-First, if you haven’t yet done so, download and start Kitematic by installing Docker Toolbox.
+First, if you haven’t yet done so, download and install Kitematic in one of the following ways:

 Kitematic lists all running and stopped containers on the left side, underneath the “New Container” link.